rjferguson21/big-bang/docs/developer/package-integration/package-integration-policy-enforcement.md

   "request_username": "system:serviceaccount:kube-system:replicaset-controller"
 }
 ```
-We can see the `constraint_action: deny` indidicated that our resource was denied access to the cluster.
+We can see the `constraint_action: deny` indidicates that our resource was denied access to the cluster.
 The `contstraint_name` tells us the reason for the denial, in our case PodInfo is running with privileged containers.

 #### 3. Fixing Policy Violations

+Running a container as privileged is something we want to avoid.
+See [this reference](https://kubesec.io/basics/containers-securitycontext-privileged-true/) for more info.

+To fix this issue, navigate to your package's `chart/values.yaml` or `deployment.yaml` and removing `privileged: true` or explicitly setting it to `false`.
+Now we can run `helm upgrade flux-podinfo chart` and our pods spin up as intended.

 #### 3. Exemptions to Policy Exceptions

+If you require an exception to a policy, please reference our [exception doc](https://repo1.dso.mil/platform-one/big-bang/apps/core/policy/-/blob/main/docs/exceptions.md) for more information.

 ## Validation
+TBD - maybe not needed as pods spinning up is validation enough